SymbioticEDA/MARLANN/arch.md

     +------------+--------------+----------+
 ```

-- MACC: Load 4 bytes from MEM-ADDR (relative to LBP), multiply with
+- MACC (OPCODE=1): Load 4 bytes from MEM-ADDR (relative to LBP), multiply with
 coefficients at COEFF-ADDR (relative to CBP), and add to accumulator.

-- MMAX: Like MMAC, but store the max value in the accumulator instead of the sum.
+- MMAX (OPCODE=2): Like MMAC, but store the max value in the accumulator instead of the sum.
 In MAX mode a coefficient of 0x80 (most negative number) is a special symbol for
 values that should be ignored.

-- MACCZ/MMAXZ: Like MMAC/MMAX, but reset the accumulator to zero before
+- MACCZ (OPCODE=3) / MMAXZ (OPCODE=4): Like MMAC/MMAX, but reset the accumulator to zero before
 performing the operation.

-- MMAXN: Like MMAX but set the accumulator to the most negative value
+- MMAXN (OPCODE=5): Like MMAX but set the accumulator to the most negative value
 before performing the operation.